anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

     This way
     SCEP does not rely on the security of the underlying message transfer.

-  * CMP {{RFC4210}} supports using a shared secret (passphrase) or an existing certificate, which may be an IDevID credential, to authenticate certification requests via the PKIProtection structure in a PKIMessage.
+  * CMP {{RFC4210}} {{RFC9480}} supports using a shared secret (passphrase) or an existing certificate, which may be an IDevID credential, to authenticate certification requests via the PKIProtection structure in a PKIMessage.
-    The certification request is typically encoded utilizing CRMF, while PKCS#10 is supported as an alternative.
+    The certification request is typically encoded utilizing CRMF, while PKCS #10 is supported as an alternative.
     Thus, CMP does not rely on the security of the underlying message transfer.

-  * CMC {{RFC5272}} also supports utilizing a shared secret (passphrase) or an existing certificate to protect certification requests, which can be either in CRMF or PKCS#10 structure.
+  * CMC {{RFC5272}} also supports utilizing a shared secret (passphrase) or an existing certificate to protect certification requests, which can be either in CRMF or PKCS #10 structure.
     The proof of identity can be provided as part of a FullCMCRequest, based on CMS {{RFC5652}} and signed with an existing IDevID secret.
     Thus
     also CMC does not rely on the security of the underlying message transfer.

+To sum up, EST does not meet the requirements for authenticated self-contained objects, but SCEP, CMP, and CMC do.
+This document primarily focuses on CMP as it has more industrial relevance than CMC and SCEP has issues not detailed here.

 # Adaptations to BRSKI {#uc1}